AlexBoyev/stock-news-scraper/README.md

 # 📈 Stock News Scraper

-A Dockerized Python-based news scraping pipeline that collects real-time financial headlines and stores them in PostgreSQL *and* locally for quick inspection.
+A Dockerized Python-based news scraping pipeline that collects real-time financial headlines and stores them in PostgreSQL *and* locally for further analysis.

 ## 📂 Project Structure